abhishek9871/nesteryrelease/Docs/Nestery_FRS_Compliance_Implementation.md

 ---

+## 🎉 **ARCHITECTURAL REFACTORING COMPLETE: Foundational Frontend Authentication Layer**

+-   **Task:** Implement a secure, centralized authentication layer for the Flutter application (LFS-04 Part 1).
+-   **Status:** ✅ **COMPLETED**
+-   **Rationale:** This was a critical prerequisite for connecting any frontend feature to the new authenticated backend APIs.
+It replaces a fragmented and incomplete auth implementation with a robust, modern, and secure system.
+-   **Key Components Implemented:**
+    -   **Core Auth Module:** A new `core/auth` directory was created to centralize all authentication logic.
+    -   **`AuthRepository`:** Implemented using `flutter_secure_storage` with platform-specific security options (EncryptedSharedPreferences/Keychain) to securely persist JWTs.
+    -   **`AuthNotifier`:** A global Riverpod `StateNotifier` now manages the app-wide authentication state (`authenticated`, `unauthenticated`), allowing the UI to reactively respond to login/logout events.
+    -   **`AuthInterceptor`:** A powerful Dio `QueuedInterceptor` now automatically injects the Bearer token into all API requests and handles 401 Unauthorized errors with a race-condition-safe token refresh/logout mechanism.
+-   **Impact:**
+    -   All subsequent frontend LFSs that require authenticated API calls can now be built on this reliable foundation.
+    -   Significantly improves the security and maintainability of the Flutter client.
+-   **Commit Hash:** `4c2b89f` on `mahadev` branch.

+---

 **Phase 1: Critical Fixes & Foundational Layer**
 -   **Objective(s):** Resolve critical booking failure, establish correct API versioning, implement basic server-side caching, and fix the loyalty program's core specifications.
 -   **Priority:** Critical